i4ox/nvim-config/README.md

-# NeoVim configuration for Golang
+# Modern NeoVim configuration with full battery for Golang development

 ## Introduction